chmanteli/lambda-xbmc-addons/plugin.video.hellenic.movies/README.md

 About
 -----
-Watch greek movies from Cine-Greece and Greek-Movies
+Watch your favourite greek movies anytime you want

 Attributions